MRP ₹55

 Directions for Use

-Elvo-D Tablet 10's is a combination of two drugs: Levocetirizine and Phenylephrine used to treat allergic symptoms.
-Levocetirizine belongs to the class of antihistamines (anti-allergic drugs) that works by blocking the action of histamine, a substance responsible for causing allergic reactions.
-It helps to provide relief from allergy symptoms such as sneezing, running nose, watery eyes, itching, swelling, and congestion or stiffness.
-Phenylephrine belongs to the class of decongestants that works by contracting and narrowing the blood vessels.
-Thereby, provides relief from nasal/airways congestion and decreases mucus production.
+Elvo-D Tablet 10's is a combination of two drugs: Levocetirizine and Phenylephrine, used to treat allergic symptoms.
+Levocetirizine belongs to the class of antihistamines (anti-allergic drugs) that work by blocking the action of histamine, a substance responsible for causing allergic reactions.
+It helps to provide relief from allergy symptoms such as sneezing, a runny nose, watery eyes, itching, swelling, congestion or stiffness.
+Phenylephrine belongs to the class of decongestants that work by contracting and narrowing the blood vessels.
+Thereby, it provides relief from nasal and airway congestion and decreases mucus production.

 How Elvo-D Tablet 10's Works